 The Covid-19 pandemic showed that the businesses that invested in cloud and collaboration technologies had a considerable advantage of enabling their employees to work from home during the pandemic and after.

 There are two flavors of security reporting in the Microsoft 365 platform.
-One is part of Office 365, and it is called the Microsoft Secure Score, and other is part of Azure AD, and it is called the Identity Secure Score.
+One is part of Office 365 security, and it is called the Microsoft Secure Score, and the other is part of Azure AD, and it is called the Identity Secure Score.